 One interesting way to gateway Modbus data is to use OPC UA to transport it.
 OPC UA is the more secure, open, reliable and flexible successor to the Windows OPC we’ve used for all these years.
 You have a lot of options with OPC UA.
 You can securely pass Modbus messages through it (Figure 3).
 You can remap Modbus devices as an OPC UA node.
 Your Modbus device can be a data provider, or you can represent your Modbus data as OPC UA objects.
 OPC UA provides you with connectivity to the Cloud (MS Azure, AWS), the Enterprise or some programmable controllers.

-As a gift for reading this whitepaper, you’re entitled to a free copy of one of my books Modbus: The Everyman’s Guide to Modbus or OPC UA Unified Architecture: The Everyman’s Guide to OPC UA to learn more about these options.
-Contact an RTA application engineer here or call 800-249-1612.
+As a gift for reading this whitepaper, you’re entitled to a free copy of one of my books Modbus: The Everyman’s Guide to Modbus or OPC UA Unified Architecture: The Everyman’s Guide to OPC UA to learn more about these options, contact an RTA application engineer or call 800-249-1612.

 Modbus has stood the test of time, but our manufacturing systems are evolving in a way that is completely integrated.
 Modbus is no longer a good long-term technology for most applications.
 As a vendor of Modbus devices or as a user, the migration to the Cloud is just beginning and unfortunately at some point, we’re going to have to say goodbye to that old friend, Modbus.

-John S. Rinaldi is Chief Strategist, Business Development Manager and CEO of Real Time Automation (RTA) in Pewaukee, WI.
-John is an Electrical Engineer with a Master’s Degree in computer science (MS CS).
-John and his team of expert automation specialists at Real Time Automation, Inc., supply industrial and building network connectivity software and products all over the world.
+John S. Rinaldi is Chief Strategist and Director of WOW! for Real Time Automation (RTA) in Pewaukee, WI.
 With a focus on simplicity, support, expert consulting and tailoring for specific customer applications, RTA is meeting customer needs in applications worldwide.
-John is not only a recognized expert in industrial networks and an automation strategist but a speaker, blogger, the author of countless articles on industrial networking and the author of five books.
-To contact John, visit www.rtautomation.com/contact-us/ or connect on LinkedIn at /in/johnsrinaldi.
+John is not only a recognized expert in industrial networks and an automation strategist but a speaker, blogger, the author of over 100 articles on industrial networking and the author of six books including: